hitoshi-watase/sercrod/docs/reference/directives/prevent-default.md

 #### Evaluation timing

-`*prevent-default` is evaluated when Nablla renders the host element and sets up its event handlers:
+`*prevent-default` is evaluated when Sercrod renders the host element and sets up its event handlers:

 - The attribute value is read once during render.
 - The mode is determined at that time.